csharpfritz/TAML/README.md

 Defining the coolest and simplest markup language delimited ONLY by tabs and carriage returns

+All TAML documents adhere to these rules STRICTLY
-1. Rule 1:  New entries are separated by carriage returns (CR / CRLF)
+1. New entries are separated by carriage returns (CR / CRLF)
-1. Rule 2:  Keys and values are separated by 1+ tab characters (\t)
+1. Keys and values are separated by 1+ tab characters (\t)
-1. Rule 3:  Subkeys are defined on a line starting with 1+ tab characters (\t)
+1. Subkeys are defined on a line starting with 1+ tab characters (\t)
+1. Presence of space characters are illegal
+1. Comments shall start with `--` characters and the remainder of the line shall be ignored